Science: Heat and Male Infertility

 Robinson & Rock exposed a group of 10 healthy men to a 0.8 deg.
 C scrotal temperature rise for 15 hours per day.
 This lead to an 80% reduction in sperm count in the 2-3 month time period following such exposure.

 Mieusset et al [9, 10] exposed a group of 14 healthy men with normal 34 deg.
 C scrotums to a 2 deg.
-C temperature rise for 15 hours per day.
+C temperature rise for 15 hours per day using their own body heat.
 This lead to a 90% reduction in sperm count and sperm motility, and a 35% reduction in normal sperm morphology of the few sperm that remained.
 These effects all but disappeared 3-4 months after stopping the temperature rise.

 Fig. 2: Detrimental Effects of 2 deg.
 C Rise on Sperm Count, Motility, and Morphology [9,10]